6stix/nebulous_coding_challenge/README.md

 desired instead of a count, one could create a list of tuples of matching generated numbers and then return the list.

+Also, I attempted to memoize the solution, but it ended-up taking much more time to cache/store the generated numbers.
+I also seemingly do not have enough ram to store all of the numbers, haha!
+If you want to see the memoized solution, let me know and I will push it.

 Date: August 23rd, 2019